Trip Definition Trip Definition 1

 “Trip” Word Formation and Description in Context

 The meaning of “trip” can be very flexible and you can combine this word with other parts of speech.
-You may think what is the purpose of it?
+You may wonder what its purpose is.
 And here is an answer — it will give you a lot of room for improvement of your English skills and ability to create your own collocations.

 With adjectives: long trip short trip exciting trip memorable trip overseas trip